 Agenus Inc. (Agenus) is currently our majority stockholder.
-Agenus has agreed to purchase 1,400,000 shares of our common stock in this offering at the initial public offering price.
-Following the completion of this offering, and after giving effect to the conversion of our convertible affiliated note held by Agenus into 5,451,958 shares of common stock, Agenus will own approximately 79.8% of the total number of our outstanding shares of common stock based on our shares outstanding as of September 28, 2021, and we will remain a subsidiary of Agenus.
+Following the completion of this offering, Agenus will continue to own a majority of the voting power of our outstanding common stock and we will remain a subsidiary of Agenus.
 As a result, we will be a "controlled company" under the corporate governance rules for Nasdaq-listed companies.
 See "Prospectus Summary - Implication of Being a Controlled Company" and "Risk Factors - Risks Related to Our Relationship with Agenus" for more information.

-Per share Total Initial public offering price \$ 12.00 \$40,000,008 Underwriting discounts and commissions(1) \$ 0.84 \$ 2,800,001 Proceeds to MiNK Therapeutics, Inc., before expenses \$ 11.16 \$37,200,007
+Per share Total Initial public offering price \$ \$ Underwriting discounts and commissions(1) \$ \$ Proceeds to MiNK Therapeutics, Inc., before expenses \$ \$